-- 11. 5210 and Healthy Sleep handout lists ways that the 5210 behaviors support healthy sleep habits in children. - 12.
+- 10. Healthy Dates To Celebrate handout lists dates that provide opportunities throughout the year to promote healthy behaviors, for example, National Physical Fitness and Sports Month in May. - 11.
+5210 and Healthy Sleep handout lists ways that the 5210 behaviors support healthy sleep habits in children. - 12.
 Television Tunnel Vision handout lists alarming facts about children's typical amount of screen time and offers suggestions for alternative ways of spending free time.

-We recommend hanging the poster in highly-visible locations, for example close to the entrance where parents enter to drop off and pick u their youth, in restrooms, and on doors.
-In addition, we advise placing the handouts at reception areas and sending them home with youth so that they are likely to be seen and used by families.
+We recommend hanging the poster in highly visible locations, for example close to the entrance where parents enter to drop off and pick up their youth, in restrooms, and on doors.
+In addition, we advise placing the handouts at reception areas and sending them home with youth so the handouts are likely to be seen and used by families.
 Digital versions are available and may be inserted into any newsletters developed by after-school programs and uploaded to websites and via social media.